FAQs

 How cold will it be in the mountain?

-The weather in the mountain is difficult to predict.
+The weather in the mountains is difficult to predict.
 Generally, it is cooler at night and morning and warmer during the day if there is no wind and clouds.
 There might be a bit of snow from December to February.

 Here is the general information about the average temperature in (Degrees Celsius)